 Rainfall-Runoff Modelling

 Hydrological modelling is a commonly used tool to simulate the hydrological response in a basin due to precipitation.
 Estimation of surface runoff in a watershed based on the rate of received precipitation and quantifying discharge at the outlet is important in hydrologic studies.
-An analysis has been done for developing a Hydrologic Model for the calculation of Probable Maximum Flood (PMF) using Probable Maximum Precipitation (PMP), over a Watershed.
+An analysis has been done for developing a Hydrological Model for the calculation of Probable Maximum Flood (PMF) using Probable Maximum Precipitation (PMP), over a Watershed.
 The rainfall-runoff modelling was carried out in HEC-HMS using the specific event of precipitation.
 The focus of the study is firmly on PMP estimates derived through Statistical Approach as mentioned in the WMO guidelines.
-To compute loss, rainfall excess conversion to runoff, baseflow, and flow routing, methods like SCS curve number, Snyder’s Unit hydrograph, recession, and Muskingum routing were chosen, respectively. the methods describe the methodology for portraying the PMP estimation for the Kaligandaki basin at Dam location 5.
+To compute loss, rainfall excess conversion to runoff, base flow, and flow routing, methods like SCS curve number, Snyder’s Unit hydrograph, recession, and Muskingum routing were chosen, respectively. the methods describe the methodology for portraying the PMP estimation for the Kaligandaki basin at Dam location 5.
 The DEMs of the study area were processed using ArcGIS for catchment delineation, terrain processing and basin processing.

 Description of the Study Area